ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-intro.md

 {{site.data.keyword.attribute-definition-list}}

-# Juniper Networks vSRX deployment and operation with vCenter Server on IBM Cloud
+# Juniper Networks vSRX deployment and operation with vCenter Server on {{site.data.keyword.cloud_notm}}
 {: #vcsvsrx-intro}

 This information is intended for the deployment and operations of a high availability vSRX cluster as the gateway for the VMware vCenter Server®.
 The guide follows best practices as currently accepted and understood.

 Currently, the vSRX is only available as an {{site.data.keyword.cloud}} infrastructure offering.
-Orders are placed from the [IBM Cloud infrastructure customer portal](https://control.softlayer.com/network/gatewayappliances), Networking, Gateway Appliances section.
+Orders are placed from the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com/network/gatewayappliances), Networking, Gateway Appliances section.

 Initial deployment consists of two bare metal hosts with KVM as the hypervisor and a single vSRX node as the only workload on each host.
 These items form the high-availability vSRX cluster.